Ph.D. Candidate / Associate Instructor

 - Integrated marketing communication

 Ryan Collins is a 3rd year PhD student.
 He received two bachelors degrees from the University of North Texas in 2015 (Radio, Television, and Film ; History).
 He also received his master’s degree from the University of North Texas in 2017 with a completed thesis (details below).

 When Ryan was accepted in the Media School’s doctoral program, his intentions were to write about film history and genre films; however, Ryan made a substantial shift to social science research and strategic communications (I.e. advertising, marketing, public relations, etc).
-He is regular attendee of the Strategic Communication Research Lab and is planning to become to a member of the American Marketing Association.
+He is regular attendee of the Strategic Communication Research Lab.

-Ryan’s research interests have changed over the years, but he is primarily interested in branding and marketing communications, social media research , marketing research, political communications, and religiosity.
+Ryan’s research interests have changed over the years, but he is primarily interested in branding and marketing communications, social media research ,political communications, and religiosity.